Cookies on the Gambling Commission website

 Some differences between the 2 questionnaires remain.
 The online questionnaire includes complex routing and dynamic adjustment of question wording that reflects the participant’s answers to earlier questions.
 This cannot be replicated in the postal questionnaire.
 Moreover, to design a postal questionnaire that participants would find straightforward to complete within the required page limit, some questions asked in the online questionnaire are omitted from the postal version.

 The questionnaires contain core and modular content.
 The core content is asked every wave and included some of the official statistics measures.
-Modular questions are asked on a rotating basis as required by the Commission and include topical questions or those related to the development of specific policies.
+Modular questions are included in the online questionnaire and asked on a rotating basis as required by the Commission and include topical questions or those related to the development of specific policies.

 Core content includes: